valdarlab/h2GxD-hsrats/README.md

 Rscript kinship_using_QTLRel_gen35_microbiome.R
 ```

-Three relatedness matrices (male, female and combined) will be created and stored in .txt files in the `derived_data` directory.
+Three pedigrees and three relatedness matrices (male, female and combined) will be created and stored in .txt files in the `derived_data` directory.

 Analysis
 --------